Roy Brown has published a new book Legends of the Lost Ark. I haven't picked it up yet, but it looks interesting.

 I've ordered the print book myself, and I have asked Roy if he would be willing to license to us.

-Side note: to see the Bible's last word on what happened to the Ark of the Covenant, see 2 Maccabees 2.
+Side note: for the Bible's last word on what happened to the Ark of the Covenant, see 2 Maccabees 2.

 @Rick Mansfield (Logos) Thanks!
 Let me know what you think about the print book.